 - 1 large zucchini, sliced into bite-size cubes

-- 1/4 cup kalamata olives, pitted and chopped Or omit if you can't tolerate
+- ¼ cup kalamata olives, pitted and chopped

-- 1/3 cup crumbled fresh goat cheese (chevre)
+- ⅓ cup Optional: crumbled fresh goat cheese (chevre)

 - fresh cracked pepper to taste